jcoiner/memtest/README.md

 Fork of memtest86+ 5.01.
 Improves its correctness, code health, and code readability while doing no harm to performance and coverage.

-Non-goals of this fork:
+NON-goals of this fork:
- - Support UEFI
+ - Support UEFI.
- - Build as a 64-bit binary
+ - Build a 64-bit binary.
  - Stabilize SMP support.
-SMP remains experimental, and I've mostly tested in single core mode.
+SMP remains experimental.
+ - Hardware detection: reporting SPD and DMI metadata, or any controller- specific metadata is orthogonal to actually testing the memory.
+Such functionality can only break or go out-of-date.

 ## TODO